srgitcoder/SR_DataEngineering/README.md

-# SR_Tesla_DataEngineering
+# SR_DataEngineering
-Please write an application in python language that calls the USGS API and store the result in a relational database of your choice.
+A python language application that calls the USGS API and stores the result in a relational database.

 https://earthquake.usgs.gov/fdsnws/event/1/

-1) Please query all events that have occurred during year 2017
+1) All events that have occurred during year 2017 are qurried

 2) Read a JSON response from the API